 The Universal Wellness Program an open-source, public domain, open access, collaborative, universal design wellness protocol to simultaneously address various health issues such as high blood sugar, high blood pressure, high cholesterol, and obesity.
 This video presents the latest version of the program, which has been developed over many years.

 This video presents a health and wellness plan for addressing and preventing: Obesity, Type 2 Diabetes, and Hypertension.
 This approach advocates better sleep quality/quantity, strength exercises (stair climbing), and low carb / low glycemic index food choices.
 Suggestions in this video for weight loss, glucose control, and lowering blood pressure are from personal experience.
 You should consult with your physician before making changes to your diet or exercise.
 This video is not intended to diagnose or cure.
 Click here to learn more.

-Wellness Institutions.
 We support a variety of wellness centers and solutions providers, yet our primary focus is to promote integrative holistic wellness institutions.
-An example of such an institution is the Washington Street Wellness Center in Iowa City.
-Such facilities provide essential foundational knowledge and support of each individual’s health strengths and needs.
-Personalized optimal wellness strategies are provided that are very effective.
+Personalized optimal wellness strategies are helpful.
 Ideally, each person would examine and fortify their physiology at this foundational level, and at the same time engage in regular physical training (cardio and strength training) combined with optimal nutrition.
 Without a holistically strong foundational physiology, exercise and nutrition alone can’t provide as much benefit.